 Now, what situations do you see on your side that typically cause UAS claims?

 Chris Proudlove (07:24):

-I would say most often the planes are caused either directly or as a significant contributing factor by operator error, by pilot error.
-Drones are pretty easy to operate these days.
+I would say most often the claims are caused either directly, or as a significant contributing factor, by operator error, by pilot error.
+The drones are pretty easy to operate these days.
 They come with instructions, they have a lot of good technology built into them that helps them avoid obstacles and keeps them safe.
 You know, the operator knows when the battery's running low and all those kinds of things.
-So they are pretty easy to operate, but at the same time, it's easy to get yourself in a situation where you may lose sight of the drone.
-One of the rules under part 107, is that you have to have a visual line of sight of the drone at any time.
+So, they are pretty easy to operate, but at the same time, it's easy to get yourself in a situation where you may lose sight of the drone.
+One of the rules under part 107, is that you have to have visual line of sight of the drone at any time.
 That means you have to be able to see it.
-So, you know, that sounds simple, but on a blue sky day, like it is today a white drone in the sky can be pretty easy to lose.
-So all of a sudden, you are flying the drone, you think you have it, you know where it is, and then you lose sight of it.
-That's when you get into a situation where you don't know how to get the drone back to you whether you should land it where it is, what obstacles might be there, you can certainly get into a lot of situations where there's risk and hazard.
-So you know, the most simple thing is just a really maintain proper operational control at all times, stay in good sight of the drone, make sure it's not obscured by obstacles and just do what you can as an operator to help those types of incidents from taking place.
+So, you know, that sounds simple, but on a blue-sky day, like it is today, a white drone in the sky can be pretty easy to lose.
+So, all of a sudden, you are flying the drone, you think you have it, you know where it is, and then you lose sight of it.
+That's when you get into a situation where you don't know how to get the drone back to you, whether you should land it where it is, what obstacles might be there.
+You can certainly get into a lot of situations where there's risk and hazard.
+So, you know, the most simple thing is just to really maintain proper operational control at all times, stay in good sight of the drone, make sure it's not obscured by obstacles and just do what you can as an operator to keep those types of incidents from taking place.

 Mark Shichtman (09:09):

 Right.
-And unless you're just, as you said flying the drone in the park with your kids, you probably want to have a second pair of eyes with you who can stand in a different place that you're flying the drone and potentially have a different angle to keep eyes on it.
+And unless you're just, as you said, flying the drone in the park with your kids, you probably want to have a second pair of eyes with you who can stand in a different place than you're flying the drone and potentially have a different angle to keep eyes on it.